relayphp/Relay.Relay/README.md

         return $response;
     }

-    // optionally invoke the $next middleware and get back a new Response
+    // optionally invoke the $next middleware and get back a new response
     $response = $next($request, $response);

     // optionally modify the Response if desired